2015/2/15 | Indonesia

 In SEA, where football is very popular, futsal is also gaining popularity.
 In most of the SEA countries you can find private futsal courts like those in Japan.
 The futsal courts that Urayasu will use during the Indonesia tour are all open 24 hours and still fully booked even on weekdays.
 This is exactly the same situation as Japan in 1998 when it that made its first appearance in the world cup and hosted the world cup in 2002.

 Japan is at the top in both national and league level competitive Futsal in Asia.
 In the last AFC Futsal Championship Vietnam 2014, Japanese national futsal team Samurai Five, won the tournament for the 3rd time.
 At AFC Futsal Club Championship China 2014, Nagoya Oceans won the tournament for the 2nd time.
 Moreover, the women’s national futsal team Nadeshiko has also won the Asian Indoor Tournament for 3 consecutive times.
-Definitely Japan is the strongest team in Asia.
+Definitely Japan is the strongest team in Asia, visit website.

 Japan is losing its stronghold in football but in futsal it is still able to maintain its position as Asia’s top team.
-This is because the market of futsal is smaller as compared to football.
+This is because the market of futsal is smaller as compared to football buymyhouse7.com.
 But on the other hand, it can be said that it is a good way to enter the Asian market at a comparatively smaller investment.

 At the time of announcement of the Indonesia tour, Yasuhito Matsuzaki (COO of F.LEAGUE) told the Japanese media, “We want to tour not just Indonesia but other countries as well.”
 This makes their intentions clear that they are eager to expand in SEA.